How to Get an Internal Promotion

 But while the decision to be promoted is ultimately not yours to make, there are ways to proactively pursue a promotion and increase the chances of getting one.
 It comes down to two things: working and acting in a way to warrant a promotion and asking your boss for the opportunity.

-Empire Resume will talk about how to get an internal promotion, including the top characteristics of employees who get promoted and the best ways to ask your boss or manager for advancement.
+We’ll talk about how to get an internal promotion, including the top characteristics of employees who get promoted and the best ways to ask your boss or manager for advancement.

 Go Above and Beyond